 Data Input Mapping

-The Data Input Mapping allows you to define the data transformation for Data Input Associations connected to the selected shape with her inner data input.
+The Data Input Mapping allows you to define the data transformation for Data Input Associations connected to the selected shape, mapping process variables (data objects, data inputs, and datastores) to task inputs.
+The mapping has two parts: Context, naming the process variables, and Mapping, naming the task inputs and the FEEL expression computing their value.

 Context

-Each element listed in the context can be edited, deleted or you can access to their details information.
-You can also create new context element.
+Each element listed in the context can be edited, deleted or you can access to their details, such as their datatype.

 Mapping